SoniyaMG/Cross-Language-Clone-Detection-Threat-to-Validity/README.md

 ## Process

-We followed the similar method to generate the embeddings of AST nodes (Vocubulary) for a different dataset.
+We followed a similar method to generate the embeddings of AST nodes (Vocubulary) for a different dataset.
 Later, evaluated with the trained weights from Assignment 2 for the new dataset.

 ## Data